 #1 – Are you sure you’re overeating?

-If you go over that calorie count, you’re said to be “overeating.”
+If you eat beyond that calorie count, you’re said to be “overeating.”

 Your body does the calculations automatically though, which brings me to the next point…